oVirt/ovirt-site/source/develop/release-management/features/network/import-vm-net-changes.html.md

 that exists, or an “empty” profile otherwise, like that’s done currently.
 A missing “target_network_profile” element would mean the target profile is an “empty” profile.
-That is useful for a case that source profile is known to be used in the target system for somewhat else and an alternative profile doesn’t exist yet.
+That is useful for the case that source profile is known to be used in a target system for somewhat else and an alternative profile isn’t exist yet.

 #### GUI
 The engine would scan all VMs that are intended to be imported and will provide a list of network+profile that are defined on the vNics of those VMs.
-Then mappings could be defined (by the user) in an expandable span that would be added to the import VM diallog.
+Then mappings could be defined (by the user) in an expandable span that would be added to the import VM dialog.
 Each line would represent a single mapping with the following fields:

 * Source network name